-An advanced course in physiology intended to provide in-depth coverage of functions of selected cells, tissues, organs, and organ systems.
+An advanced course providing in-depth coverage of the functions of selected cells, tissues, organs and organ systems in different animals.
+Emphasis will be placed on the physiological mechanisms that permit animals to cope with environmental challenges.
 Laboratory will feature experiments using appropriate animal model systems.